alibaba/hooks/packages/use-request/index.en-US.md

 ## FAQ

 ### 1. Can I use multiple useRequests in a component?

-Yes, You shoud use it like this.
+Yes, you should use it like this.

 ```javascript